33 Things People Say If They Want to Cheat

-When your partner suddenly starts to becomes secretive about where they’re going and what they’re doing, it could be because they’re sneaking around behind your back.
-Often your partner will not only become private about their life, but will also get defensive and shift the blame when you bring it up, saying things like “Why do you care?” and “It’s none of your business where I am all the time!”
+When your partner suddenly starts to become secretive about where they’re going and what they’re doing, it could be because they’re sneaking around behind your back.
+They may also get defensive and shift the blame when you ask questions, retorting with “Why do you care?” and “It’s none of your business where I am all the time!”

 “Have I told you how good you look today?”